Skip to content ↓

 Year 6 recently took part in an NSPCC workshop with the theme Choose Kindness.
 During the session, pupils explored how their words and actions can have a powerful impact on others.
 They discussed real-life scenarios, shared ideas about how to show kindness in everyday situations and reflected on how it feels to both give and receive kindness.
 Through thoughtful activities and guided discussions, the workshop helped pupils understand that even the smallest positive actions—like a smile, a helping hand or a kind word—can make a big difference in the classroom, at home and within the wider community.
 Pupils left the session inspired to be more considerate, supportive and mindful of others.

 Year 6 enjoyed their first cricket lesson this week, learning the basics of batting, bowling and fielding while working together as a team.
-Pupils practised holding the bat correctly, aiming their bowls with control and positioning themselves in the field to support their teammates.
+Pupils practised holding the bat correctly, aiming their bowls with control and positioning themselves on the field to support their teammates.
 They showed great enthusiasm, encouraged one another and quickly improved their skills as the session went on.
 It was a fun and active start to their cricket lessons, with many pupils excited to keep developing their techniques in the weeks ahead.

 In their first week back, Year 6 pupils began their learning about World War I and World War II, exploring the causes of both wars and the key events that shaped them.
 They discussed how tensions between countries escalated, looked at significant dates and leaders involved and started to understand how these global conflicts affected people’s lives.
 Pupils also shared what they already knew, asked thoughtful questions and showed great curiosity as they began this new historical topic.